seanbsamson/fluss/website/docs/install-deploy/overview.md

 # Overview

-Below, we provide an overview of the key components of a Fluss cluster, detailing their functionalities and implementations.
-Additionally, we will introduce the various deployment methods available for Fluss.
+Below, we provide an overview of the key components of a Fluss cluster, outlining their core functionalities and implementations.
+We also introduce the different deployment methods available for Fluss.

 ## Overview and Reference Architecture

-The figure below shows the building blocks of Fluss clusters:
+The figure below shows the building blocks of a Fluss cluster:

 <img width="1200px" src={require('../assets/deployment_overview.png').default} />

-When deploying Fluss, there are often multiple options available for each building block.
-We have listed them in the table below the figure.
+When deploying Fluss, multiple options are available for each building block.
+These options are listed in the table below the figure.

 <table class="table table-bordered">